DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

 - These securities are ‘stapled’ and cannot be traded separately.
 - The trust holds the portfolio of assets, while the related company carries out the fund’s management functions and/or manages any development opportunities.

-Externally Managed model:
+### Externally Managed model:
 - Management taken on by separate entity to the property trust
 - Slowly collapsing over time
 - Often conflicts of interest between management and trust
 - Can provide better resourcing and management services than some REITs have capacity for

 ## MODERN PORTFOLIO THEORY
 - For many investors income properties are just one part of an investment portfolio:
   - May include other properties or asset classes (shares, interest bearing securities)
   - The key is that the risk of a property as an isolated investment is greater than the risk the property adds to a portfolio.
-- Modern portfolio theory (MPT) has become a well- accepted framework to construct or rebalance real estate portfolios
+- Modern portfolio theory (MPT) has become a well-accepted framework to construct or rebalance real estate portfolios
 - MPT assumes investors are risk-averse
   - Given two assets offer the same expected return, investors will prefer the less risky one
   - Investors will accept increased risk if compensated by higher expected returns

 NOTE:
 - balancing real estate portfolios